-False pregnancy, phantom pregnancy, pseudo-pregnancy or pseudocyesis are all terms that refer to a display of maternal (mothering) behavior combined with the physical signs of pregnancy following estrus ("heat") in a female dog that is not actually pregnant.
+False pregnancy, phantom pregnancy, pseudo-pregnancy or pseudocyesis are all terms that refer to a display of maternal (mothering) behavior combined with the physical signs of pregnancy following estrus ("heat") in an unspayed female dog that is not actually pregnant.
 A false pregnancy may occur in a dog, regardless of whether or not she was mated.
 The majority of intact female dogs will show some signs of false pregnancy after an estrus cycle.

 What are the signs of false pregnancy and when do they occur?

-These symptoms can occur at any age and do not necessarily follow every estrus.
+These signs can occur at any age and do not necessarily follow every estrus.
 The severity of the clinical signs varies between individuals and may vary from one cycle to the next in the same dog.

-Behavioral changes of pseudo-pregnancy include nesting, mothering activity, restlessness, decreased interest in physical activity and occasionally even aggression.
+Behavioral changes of pseudo-pregnancy include nesting, mothering activity, restlessness, decreased interest in physical activity, and occasionally even aggression.
 Some affected dogs will show signs of a false labor and then protectively guard toys or other small objects.

-Why do these symptoms occur?
+Why do these signs occur?

 After the female dog has an estrus cycle, her ovaries begin to produce hormones, regardless of whether she is pregnant or not.
 These hormones prepare the uterus to receive the fetuses and maintain pregnancy.
 If the dog is pregnant, the hormones will continue to be produced until shortly before the puppies are born.
 If she is not pregnant, the levels of the hormones begin to decline after 4-6 weeks.

 How is false pregnancy treated?

 Mild cases of false pregnancy do not require treatment since the symptoms will subside in approximately 14-21 days.
 If the dog appears physically ill or the behavioral changes are severe enough to cause concern, treatment is indicated.

-Treatment is symptomatic, and may include tranquilization to relieve anxiety, treatment with diuretics in order to reduce the milk production or relieve fluid retention; in rare cases, hormonal treatment may be required.
+Treatment is symptomatic and may include tranquilization to relieve anxiety and treatment with diuretics in order to reduce the milk production or relieve fluid retention.
+Do not massage or milk the teats during false pregnancy as this will only encourage more milk production.
+In rare cases, hormonal treatment may be required.